Big Ocean: Pre-debut

 Parastar Entertainment, which manages Big Ocean, is the first Korean entertainment agency focused on artists with disabilities.
 The agency initially retained seven trainees as part of the S-Boyz project.
 Four of these members would exit the group prior to its debut as Big Ocean.

-The three members of Big Ocean upon debut were Lee Chan-yeon (이찬연, born March 27, 1998), Park Hyun-jin (박현진, born October 24, 1999 and later known by the stage name PJ), and Kim Ji-seok (김지석, born March 5, 2003).
+The three members of Big Ocean are Lee Chan-yeon (이찬연, born March 27, 1998), Park Hyun-jin (박현진, born October 24, 1999, and later known by the stage name PJ), and Kim Ji-seok (김지석, born March 5, 2003).
 Each member of the group has different levels of hearing loss.
 Ji-seok was born with a hearing impairment, PJ lost part of his hearing at the age of three due to a fever, and Chan-yeon experienced hearing loss at age eleven due to a fever.
 Chan-yeon underwent cochlear implant surgery on both ears, PJ has an implant in one ear and uses a hearing aid in the other, while Jiseok only wears hearing aids.
 Chan-yeon was not initially interested in music, but developed a passion for it as he listened to music as part of his rehabilitation process following his cochlear implant surgery.
 Ji-seok was unfamiliar with K-pop and choreography until BTS leader RM donated to the music program at Seoul Samsung School, a school for those with hearing-related disabilities where Ji-seok attended, in 2019.

-Before their debut as idols, all three members held full-time jobs, which raised concerns among their acquaintances.
+Before debuting as idols, all three members held full-time jobs, which raised concerns among their acquaintances.
 Chan-yeon worked as an audiologist at Korea University Anam Hospital, PJ was a well-known TV personality and YouTuber who shared insights about his daily life while living with disabilities, and Ji-seok was a professional alpine skier and a member of the Seoul Disabled Ski Association.
 Chan-yeon was also a commercial model under Parastar Entertainment.
 Ji-seok had shared that he was often advised to "pursue physical or technical jobs due to his disability," advice which Ji-seok felt "was both a concern and a hurtful stereotype."
 PJ was planning to use his engineering degree to enter cybersecurity.

 PJ was the first to be recruited to Parastar, in 2020.
 Ji-seok attended a fan meeting for PJ and was recruited there.
 Meanwhile, Lihoo, a renowned deaf actor under Parastar management, endorsed Chan-yeon to become a trainee.
 Haley Cha, CEO of Parastar Entertainment, which manages Big Ocean, has expressed that they "had many difficulties in developing this band."
 The trainees were not sure if they would succeed in the music industry, leading Cha to "help them visualize stardom" by editing their faces onto images of K-pop stars.
 As part of the trainee process, Chan-yeon learned sign language, which was not his native language.

 In December 2023, the Korea Employment Promotion Agency for the Disabled published a public service announcement video featuring the members of Big Ocean prior to their debut.